 Jon enjoys exercising, spending time outdoors, and attending music festivals.
 He lives in Arvada, Colorado with his wife and two children.

 Tatiana Hernandez, Arts Director

+She has written and spoken on the importance of new organizational models, equity in grantmaking and innovation in the arts.
 Tatiana earned a Bachelor of Arts degree in international affairs and anthropology from The George Washington University and trained as a dancer.
 She enjoys reading and exploring new places.

 Brenda McChesney, Awakening Child Director

 Brenda joined Hemera in 2015 as the Awakening Child Director.
 Previously, as Director of Strengthening Families Programs for the Family Resource Center Association, she oversaw the implementation of family support programs across 24 family resource centers and led the development of Colorado’s researched-based Family Resource Center Model.